foundeo/cfdocs/guides/en/java.md

 	runtime = createObject("java"m "java.lang.Runtime").getRuntime();
 	writeOutput( runtime.availableProcessors() );

+#### Type Casting

+Because CFML is a typeless language and Java is not, when you want to pass a java primitive `int` into a method you can use the javaCast function.

+	integerObject = createObject("java", "java.lang.Integer");
+	maxInt = integerObject.max(javaCast("int", 5), javaCast("int", 6));

 ## Using third party Java Libraries (jar files) in CFML

 To use a third party Java library, you will need to let the Java Runtime Environment know where to find the executable code.
 Java libraries are distributed as _jar_ files.
 Java uses _class loaders_ to load jar files and point to class implementations.

+Once the jar file is loaded and accessible to the CFML server / JVM you can use `createObject` just like above to work with the third party Java API.

 #### Using this.javaSettings to load jar files in CF10+